razorpay/.github/profile/README.md

 ## Hacktoberfest

-We are participating in [Hacktoberfest 2022](https://hacktoberfest.com/).
-Relevant repositories are tagged with Hacktoberfest, and contributions are welcome.
-Please see [this page](HACKTOBERFEST.md) for more details.
+We are participating in [Hacktoberfest 2023](https://hacktoberfest.com/).
+Participate by contributing to Razorpay's open source repositories and receive special goodies.
+Please see [this page]( https://opensource.razorpay.com/hacktoberfest-2023/) for more details.

-Top contributors to Razorpay repositories will receive a custom Razorpay t-shirt.

 ## Follow Us